-- (C) Revenue Recognition Revenue on the sale of goods is recorded at the time the sale is made to the customer, being when the significant risks and rewards of ownership have transferred to the customer, recovery of the consideration is probable, and the amount of revenue can be measured reliably.
+- (C) Revenue Recognition Revenue on the sale of goods and services is recorded at the time the sale is made or service is rendered to the customer.
 Sales are presented net of tax, returns and discounts and are measured at the fair value of the consideration received or receivable from the customer for the products sold or services supplied.
 Service charges on customer account receivables are accrued each month on balances outstanding at each account's billing date. - (D) Inventories Inventories are valued at the lower of cost and net realizable value.
 The cost of warehouse inventories is determined using the weighted-average cost method.
 The cost of retail inventories is determined primarily using the retail method of accounting for general merchandise inventories and the cost method of accounting for food inventories on a first-in, first-out basis.
 Cost includes the cost to purchase goods net of vendor allowances plus other costs incurred in bringing inventories to their present location and condition.
 Net realizable value is estimated based on the amount at which inventories are expected to be sold, taking into consideration fluctuations in retail prices due to obsolescence, damage or seasonality.